Animal Shuttle Service for pets being altered at our clinic now being added at locations near you!

 - What services are available to feral/free-roaming cats at Northwest Spay & Neuter Center?

 - Northwest Spay & Neuter Center offers a special package for feral/free-roaming cats called “Project Catnip.”
-The “Project Catnip” package includes spay or neuter surgery, rabies vaccine, tattoo, ear tip (mandatory) and ear mite treatment.
-“Project Catnip” is FREE until further notice.
+The “Project Catnip” package includes spay or neuter surgery, rabies vaccine, distemper vaccine, tattoo, and ear tip (mandatory).
+As of January 1st, 2015, the fee for “Project Catnip” is $10 per cat.
 Donations for these services are greatly appreciated.
-Cats taking advantage of “Project Catnip” must be brought to the clinic in a humane live trap.
-Feral/free-roaming cats are accepted for surgery Monday–Thursday at 8:30am.
-While an appointment is not required, we do appreciate a phone call or message letting us know when you’ll be bringing a feral/free-roaming cat to our clinic for surgery.
+Feral cats taking advantage of “Project Catnip” must be brought to the clinic in a humane live trap.
+Feral cats (cats that cannot be handled) in traps are accepted for surgery Tuesday–Saturday at 8:30am without an appointment, however we do appreciate a phone call or message letting us know when you’ll be bringing a feral/free-roaming cat to our clinic for surgery.

 What is ear tipping?